I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 And there is no shortage of Facebook marketing agencies out there that can do it.
 Just make sure that they have real-world experience marketing what you’re launching.

 Besides Facebook, there are different strategies to use, depending on which social media platform that you’re marketing on.
 But frankly, if you outsource this piece for your pre-launch and launch, you don’t have to worry about all the nitty-gritty details.
+There are a LOT of them.

 After all, that’s what you’re paying someone else to take care of for you.